LesFerch/RightClickTools/doc/v2/README.md

 Select the action you wish to perform.
 If nothing happens, then the Exe was likely moved after running Setup.
 In that case, run **Setup.exe** again.

 You can also double-click Right-Click Tools to run it direcly without installation.
-See the **Launcher Mode** section for configuration options.
+See the [Launcher](#launcher) section for configuration options.

 **Notes**:
 - Clicking the **`X`** in any dialog means _do nothing_.
 Therefore, there's no need for "No" or "Cancel" buttons.